Breekpot/docs/parliaments/where_code_meets_law.rst

 * Prevent fraud
 * Incentivize honest behaviour
 * Create a legal safety net in case of bugs or byzantine validators (>1/3)

+In contrary to most cryptocurrency designs it's **not** a design goal to make the ecosystem completely de-centralized, as the assets traded are real world assets;
+links to centralized real-world entities are thus unavoidable.

 About the underlying technology
 -------------------------------